 In determining reasonable cause, BHA will consider all credible evidence, including but not limited to, any record of convictions, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
-A conviction will be given more weight than an arrest.
 BHA will also consider evidence from treatment providers or community-based organizations providing services to household members.